Banking, Money and Taxes in Nigeria

 Nigeria's currency is the Nigerian Naira (NGN), which is divided into 100 Kobo.

-That said, Nigeria is still, unfortunately, largely a cash-based society, so cash will still be necessary for many purchases.
+Nigeria is largely a cash-based society, so cash will still be necessary for many purchases.
 More establishments are starting to accept debit/credit cards as standard forms of payment for goods and services, but be sure to be extra wary when paying with a card, as fraud is a major concern.

 Banking in Nigeria